PanMous-GameDevelopment/procedural-terrain-generator/README.md

 2. In the Scenes folder open the TerrainGenerator scene.
 3. Start the application.

-Note: The variables of the terrain generatiion and object spawning are editable from the editor.
+Note: The variables of the terrain generation and object spawning are editable from the editor.

 ![Screenshot_35](https://user-images.githubusercontent.com/129271569/229299604-c60f677c-4070-479d-b0db-38656344e650.png)